 The Hyatt Regency Albuquerque Hotel rated by guests as a 4.5-star hotel.
 Shopping at Skip Maisel’s Indian Jewelry & Crafts, Rocky Mountain Chocolate Factory, and Sunwest Silver Jewelry and attractions such as Albuquerque Biological Park and Petroglyph National Monument are all within a two-mile radius.
 Discover local dining at Hacienda del Rio Restaurant & Bar, Range Café Menaul, Piatanzi and Sadies of New Mexico.
 If golf is your thing then get ready to tee-off at any of the Champion Golf Course, Santa Ana Golf Club, Desert Greens Gold Course, and many more.

-Reservations can be made starting in January 2020 at the Booking Website: Coming soon!
+Reservations can be made at the Booking Website.
+Use code "G-USEA"

 The Hyatt Regency Hotel is located just off 4th Street SW off Interstate 25, only a short 12-minute drive from Albuquerque International Sunport Airport.